YilongFreeman/Genetic-Algorithm-on-Feature-Selection/Readme.txt

 #127 Feature Selection for Biomedical Patterns
 Author: Yilong Wang

-Thid folder contains several code files:
+This folder contains several code files:
 GA: Genetic Algorithm with proposed algorithm structure, the popution sizeis 30 and generation is 100.
 This gives 6000 evaluations as the program terminates.
 GA_C: Genetic algorithm with concentional structure, the popution size is 30 and generation is 200.
 This gives 6000 evaluations as the